In the electrical circuits we have looked at so far we have regarded the voltage source supplying the circuit as being a perfect voltage source. i.e.:

-Fortunately regardless of the actual nature of the power supply we can model its behaviour with two simple electrical components, an e.m.f. in series with an internal resistance.
-This is called a power supply model.
-With this model then the circuit current also flows through an internal resistance.
-This produces an internal voltage drop inside the power supply.
-This internal voltage drop therefore reduces the voltage across the power supply terminals.
-The power dissipated by the internal resistance represents the heat generated by the power supply.
+Fortunately we can avoid these details and regardless of the actual nature of the power supply we can represent it with a power supply model which consists of only simple electrical components.
+One way of doing this is by representing the power supply as a perfect voltage source (an e.m.f.) in series with an internal resistance.
+With this power supply model is applied to an external circuit then the circuit current also flows through the internal resistance.
+This produces an internal voltage drop inside the power supply which therefore reduces the voltage across the power supply terminals.
+The power dissipated by the internal resistance represents the heat generated in the power supply.
+This is illustrated in the animation below.

 The terminal voltage (V) is equal to the e.m.f. voltage (E) minus the internal voltage drop (Ir)